OtterKring/PS_Switch-Name/README.md

 The usernames in the Active Directory I work with are saved like "lastname firstname".
 But whenever I get a list of users from some other department, I get it as plain text "firstname lastname" list with some request like "Please give group X access to these mailboxes."

 Dang!
 While I didn't care when it was only like 4 names, recently it was a list of 12, and I just didn't want to type those names again.
-Of course, I did not have to completely reverse the name but also e.g. just take the last name and match it like:
+Of course, I did not have to completely reverse the names but also e.g. just take the last name and match it like:

 `Get-Clipboard | ?{($_ -split ' +')[-1]} | %{ ... and use $_ in the filter }`